Year 1 Teacher

 Year 1 is a great year to be in as we have so many exciting projects and we get to experience lots of new learning opportunities.
 It is also a very important year as it represents the transition from EYFS to KS1.

 In Year 1 we try to develop the children’s levels of responsibility and the growth of their independence.
 We aim to create an inspiring and challenging environment for the children to develop the skills and confidence that they need to continue on in their school journey.

-Have a look at our Y1 Class Plan for more details about our curriculum.
+Have a look at our Y1 Curriculum Plan for more details about how we organise our curriculum.